-Beginning in 2000, I remember money rotating out of tech stocks and stocks in general and into real estate all the way until 2007.
-Real estate performed very well around the world, through two bear markets (-32% and -37%), until the end of 2006, when prices stopped appreciating.
+Beginning in 2000, I remember money rotating out of tech stocks and stocks in general and into real estate.
+This lasted all the way until 2007.
+Real estate performed very well around the world, through two bear markets (-32% and -37%).
+At the end of 2006 real estate prices stopped appreciating.

 Then around 2008, everything started collapsing, including bonds because Americans were over-leveraged.
 There was really nowhere to hide except for in cash and CDs.

 Therefore, it seems like real estate, except for publicly-traded REITs and real estate ETFs, tends to do well or hold up so long as the S&P 500 doesn’t decline by much more than 35%.
 There will certainly be a fade in real estate demand as stocks decline closer and closer to minus 30 – 35%.
 But once that -35% threshold is breached, the majority of people tend to hold onto cash and start freaking out.